publiccodenet/about/activities/staff-management/leave.md

 Please let the Operations Coordinator know if you want to take more vacation time than you have an if you want the additional leave to be deducted from next year's quota (Tentoo NMBRS does this automatically) or if you want to buy more days.

 When buying more vacaction time you need to [fill out a form approving the deduction from your salary](https://docs.google.com/document/d/1l-Z03ri4We4rv6inEvudjW0XYt2k0-p0vkCrhbb_1sw/edit).
-After the form is signed and received by the operations coordinator (hr@publiccode.net) the amount will be deducted in the upcoming salary run, or the salary run of the period where the extra time off is taken.
+After the form is signed and received by the Operations Coordinator the amount will be deducted in the upcoming salary run, or the salary run of the period where the extra time off is taken.

 You may also want to know what extra vacation time actually costs: